pysmt/yicespy/README.md

 # yicespy

 A **yicespy** is a Python wrapper for the Yices SMT solver (http://yices.csl.sri.com/).
 The wrapper is compatible with both Python 2 and 3, and is generated using SWIG.

-We support the latest (as of July 2018) version of Yices: 2.6.0 .
+We support the latest (as of April 2020) version of Yices: 2.6.2.

 yicespy is a low-level wrapper providing all methods needed by pySMT (http://pysmt.org) to work, for this reason there are some functionality that might not have been wrapped.
 If you are interested, feel free to open a Pull Request. yicespy is a low-level wrapper, and we recommend using it through its integration in pySMT.
 You might also be interested in the [official python interface](https://github.com/SRI-CSL/yices2/tree/master/src/bindings/python) recently released by the Yices Team.